orgrinrt/include_proc_macro/README.md

 - `$file_name`: a string literal representing the name of the procedural macro source file (.rs) to be included in the source tree during development time (this helps to enable certain advanced IDE features).

+### In practice

+You'll want to call the macro wherever your environment finds it for the module tree.

+Normally this could be, for example, the lib.rs file of the proc-macro crate.

 ---

+## The problem

+For some IDEs or other kinds of programming environments, the module tree is what brings auto-completion and other kinds of helpful bits of sugar to the developer and keeps it in sync.

+Proc-macro crates, however, are not included in the module tree ordinarily, and have their source files in the root of the crate as opposed to lib.rs, so not every environment or application can detect them or make sense of them.

+This is entirely dependent on situation, but one way of achieving this is to include the proc-macro code in a lib.rs file for the proc-macro crate, which makes certain IDEs or other applications "find" it and give auto-completion suggestions and documentation etc. for when one works with the proc-macro.

+This might not be what you want, and maybe some other way is more suitable for your situation.
+However, this crate exists as a simple way to bridge the gap and allow external tooling to find the connection between the proc-macro crate and rest of the code.

+---
+## Extras
 Additionally, include_proc_macro provides two convenient shorthand aliases, `here!` and `named!`:

 ```rust